 Ricardo Masini is a statistician, econometrician and data scientist .
-He is a Researcher and Lecturer at the Center of Statistics and Machine Learning (CSML) at Princeton University.
+He is a Lecturer and Researcher at the Center of Statistics and Machine Learning (CSML) at Princeton University.
 He is also an Affiliate Professor of Economics at the São Paulo School of Economics at Getulio Vargas Foundation (EESP-FGV).

 His research spans mathematical statistics, theoretical econometrics, decision science, and the statistical foundation of machine learning.
 As part of his research agenda, Ricardo has developed novel procedures on causal inference in a high-dimensional setup which naturally arises in the context of big data applications.
 He is also interested in non/semi-parametric estimation and functional data analysis.